The Art of Positive Lesson Observation - creating a culture where lesson observation is a collaborative part of continual professional learning

 Make sure good and outstanding teaching is not your best kept secret.
 Build an ethos that the observation of pedagogy and learning in the classroom is part of a wider quest for collective whole organisation continuous improvement.
 Have the evidence that the sharing and cascading of good practice as well as the opportunity to reflect on how to improve practice over time is an ambition shared by all.

 Line managers, subject and faculty leaders and all those involved in the process of lesson observation that is either formal or informal.
 There are profound opportunities here for those involved in developing whole school CPD strategies to use the learning developed through this course to add in coaching as an integral part of the observation process and work towards creating a coaching culture that will ensure outstanding practice is shared and disseminated so that all teaching and support staff can learn and grow from the process.
+The content will also be very valuable for anyone involved in developing NQTs or RQTs.

 £695 +VAT for up to 10 users.